endre-synnes/innlevering1_PGR200/docs/README.md

 optional:

-    If you want to add some row to a table, just add the rows you want into the csv-files already created with the correct formatting.
+    If you want to add some row to a tableObjectFromFile, just add the rows you want into the csv-files already created with the correct formatting.
 Or you can create some new csv files if you want.
     Just remember to use the right formatting as described here:

-Create new table in database:
+Create new tableObjectFromFile in database:

     a.
 Create a new CSV-file in the same directory as the other csv files